 The Practical Nursing program is designed to prepare students to write the NCLEX-PN for licensure as practical nurses.
 The program prepares graduates to give competent nursing care.
 This is done through a selected number of academic and occupational courses providing a variety of techniques and materials necessary to assist the student in acquiring the needed knowledge and skills to give competent care.
 A variety of clinical experiences is planned so that theory and practice are integrated under the guidance of the clinical instructor.
 Program graduates receive a practical nursing diploma and have the qualifications of an entry-level practical nurse.
+The PN12 program is a diploma program to be implemented with new cohorts of students beginning Fall 2011 and beyond.
+Students most commonly will have to submit a satisfactory criminal background check as well as a drug screen in order to be placed in a clinical health care facility to complete the clinical rotations of their educational training.

+Program Length: 5 terms

 Entrance Date: TBA

-CURRICULUM COURSE NO. GENERAL CORE COURSES CREDITS ENGL 1010 Fundamentals of English I 3 Foundations of Mathematics 3 MATH 1012 PSYC 1010 Basic Psychology 3 OCCUPATIONAL COURSES ALHS 1011 Structure and Function of the Human Body 5 ALHS 1060 Diet and Nutrition for Allied Health Sciences 2 PNSG 2010 Introduction to Pharmacology and Clinical Calculations 2 PNSG 2030 Nursing Fundamentals 6 2 PNSG 2035 Nursing Fundamentals Clinical PNSG 2210 Medical-Surgical Nursing I 4 PNSG 2220 Medical-Surgical Nursing II 4 PNSG 2230 Medical-Surgical Nursing III 4 PNSG 2240 Medical-Surgical Nursing IV 4 Medical-Surgical Nursing Clinical I 2 PNSG 2310 PNSG 2320 Medical-Surgical Nursing Clinical II 2
+Admissions Requirements

+CURRICULUM

+COURSE NO. ENGL 1010 GENERAL CORE COURSES Fundamentals of English I CREDITS 3

+MATH 1012 PSYC 1010 Foundations of Mathematics Basic Psychology 3

+OCCUPATIONAL COURSES

+ALHS 1011 ALHS 1060 Structure and Function of the Human Body Diet and Nutrition for Allied Health 5

+Sciences 2

+PNSG 2010 Introduction to Pharmacology and

+Clinical Calculations 2

+PNSG 2030 Nursing Fundamentals 6

+PNSG 2035 Nursing Fundamentals Clinical 2

+PNSG 2210 Medical-Surgical Nursing I 4

+PNSG 2220 Medical-Surgical Nursing II 4

+PNSG 2230 Medical-Surgical Nursing III 4

+PNSG 2240 Medical-Surgical Nursing IV 4

+PNSG 2310 Medical-Surgical Nursing Clinical I 2

+PNSG 2320 Medical-Surgical Nursing Clinical II 2

 PNSG 2330 Medical-Surgical Nursing Clinical III 2

 PNSG 2340 Medical-Surgical Nursing Clinical IV 2

 PNSG 2250 Maternity Nursing 3

 PNSG 2255 Maternity Nursing Clinical 1

 PNSG 2410 Nursing Leadership 1

 PNSG 2415 Nursing Leadership Clinical 2